Scripting

 Browser Support: IE, Chrome, Firefox

-usage: click <attribute=value>
+usage: click <wpt-selector>

-example: click title=Delete (del)
+example: click title=Delete

-<attribute'value> - DOM element to click on
+<wpt-selector> - DOM element to click on

 clickAndWait